 - Simplified Chinese with pinyin and English 基礎漢字500 简体版 – 9789888239726

 - Traditional Chinese with pinyin and English 基礎漢字500 繁体版 – 9789888239733

 This post was originally written on November 25, 2017, and has since been updated with new information.
 I have no affiliation with Sagebooks.
 We purchased the full set of the simplified Chinese edition, and I do not earn a commission by sharing this honest review.

 Overview of Sage Formula Basic Chinese 500 《基础汉字500》

 The Sagebooks curriculum teaches commonly used 500 Chinese characters.
 The books are color-coded into five sets:

 - Red = Fluent Reader

-- Each lesson focuses on 1 new character and begins with an enlarged character showing stroke order.
+- Each lesson focuses on one new Chinese character and begins with an enlarged character showing stroke order.